Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: EXPERIMENT

-We compared the performance of our framework against the following baselines: (1) Ordinary Least Squares (OLS) \cite{atkeson1986estimation} and (2) Weighted Least Squares (WLS) \cite{wang2019convex}.
-Since these traditional methods require to use of a force/torque sensor, we utilized 500 samples of the test dataset obtained from the simulation (Ours) to directly assess a force and a torque value.
-For a fair comparison, we used the open-source (MATLAB) provided by the authors \cite{atkeson1986estimation,wang2019convex}.
-The mean absolute error (MAE=$|\hat{y}_k - y_k|$) and the normalized MAE (NMAE= $\frac{1}{n} \sum_{k=1}^{n} \frac{| \hat{y}_k - y_k |}{y_{\text{scale}}}$ ) are leveraged as evaluation indexes.
+This experiment addresses the following questions: (1) How fast and accurate is our framework compared to previous methods for estimating the inertial parameters of unknown objects?
+Which neural network models are most suitable?
+(2) How does our method perform in real-world scenarios, and does our adaptation method improve estimation performance?
+(3) How does our method compare to previous works, and can it be applied to a more generalizable object dataset?
+We evaluated the performance of our framework against the following baselines: (1) Ordinary Least Squares (OLS) \cite{atkeson1986estimation} and (2) Weighted Least Squares (WLS) \cite{wang2019convex}.
+Since these traditional methods require a force/torque sensor, we used 45 samples from the simulation test dataset to directly assess force and torque values.
+For a fair comparison, we used the open-source MATLAB code provided by the authors \cite{atkeson1986estimation,wang2019convex}.
+We also adopted TuneNet \cite{allevato2020tunenet}, DROPO \cite{tiboni2023dropo} and OSI \cite{yu2017preparing} as learning-based baseline methods.
+The mean absolute error (MAE=$|\hat{y}_k - y_k|$) and the normalized MAE (NMAE= $\frac{1}{n} \sum_{k=1}^{n} \frac{| \hat{y}_k - y_k |}{y_{\text{scale}}}$ ) are leveraged as evaluation indexes which are commonly chosen in this field \cite{lao2023learning,sundaralingam2021hand}.